 In this section, I will give you all of the evidence that I have permission to share with you illustrating the hard reality of those who have innocently and ignorantly used weighted baseball training to increase pitching or throwing velocity.
 The interviews are hard to hear and the evidence is hard to digest.
 Just know that there is an alternative to this approach.
 It is unfortunate that most every baseball camp is using this risky form of training but I have worked incredibly hard and have endured countless attacks against me in the process to develop a better alternative to developing healthy pitching velocity.
 Watch the video at the end to learn this approach.

 This interview is with Noah and Jason Turley.
 Noah is 15 years old and Jason is his father who was an ex-professional pitcher.
 Jason worked hard to keep Noah safe from year round baseball and over pitching him but Noah broke his arm and tore his UCL a few weeks after his High School Coach put him on an extreme weighted baseball program.
 Learn more in the interview:

 This interview is with Trent Mottice who at 15 and 19 years old had shoulder surgery to repair his labrum and move his bicep tendon following extreme weighted baseball training programs.
 The interview becomes chilling, when you learn the explanations he was given from his coaches, when he started having arm pain from the weighted baseball training.
 Learn more in the interview:

 This is a comment Trent’s father left after he listened to the interview.

 Here is a public statement made on Twitter from a creator of a popular weighted baseball program admitting to the serious injuries coming from weighted baseball training.

-Here are more cases of pitchers who have been serious injured by weighted baseball training.
+Here are more cases of pitchers who have been seriously injured by weighted baseball training.

 11 Year MLB Pitcher and Developer of the Velopro Harness credits weighted baseballs (WB) to ending his MLB career and links it to a countless number of injuries in his Big League Edge facilities: